-We selected a sample of five items.
-No material exceptions were noted as a result of this procedure.
+We selected a sample of seven items.
+No exceptions were noted as a result of this procedure.

-• Fundraising, Marketing and Promotion Expenses-
+Fundraising, Marketing and Promotion Expenses-

 Compare and agree a sample of operating expenses obtained from the above operating expense supporting schedule to adequate supporting documentation.